 - It shows three days forecast with the individual periodic conditions of the morning, noon, evening, and night.

 - It can detect your location automatically.
-If that is not accurate, you can use modifiers in the command line to get the updates of your city.
+If that is not accurate, you can use modifiers in the command line to update your city.

 - This tool can show wind speed, precipitation, humidity, etc.